Documentation Index

 The04-poolside-deployment directory contains the Terraform module that deploys the Poolside platform into the RKE2 cluster using the infrastructure services installed in the previous steps.

-This deployment includes optional configuration and must align with any modifications made in earlier phases.
+This deployment includes optional configuration and must align with any modifications you made in earlier phases.
 Review and update the terraform.tfvars file as needed before running Terraform.

 Run the following commands from the 04-poolside-deployment directory.